likecoin/likecoin-wordpress/likecoin/readme.txt

 == Installation ==

 1. Activate the plugin.
-2. Make sure you have installed MetaMask browser extension, unlocked it, and have a valid Liker ID associated with the address.
+2. Make sure you have a valid Liker ID.
 Please refer to "How to register a Liker ID?" if you don't have one yet.
 3. Go to the LikeCoin plugin settings page.
 Enable displaying of Like Rewards banner in "Like Rewards banner Display Setting".
 4. Go to "Your Like Rewards" in the plugin settings.
-Click Connect to Liker ID, a MetaMask popup should appear, asking you to sign the Login message.
-Sign the message to fetch your Liker ID.
+Enter your Liker ID in the input box, your other account information should be fetched and filled in automatically.
 5. You should see a Like Rewards in every post authored by you.

 After connecting your Liker ID, you can also use the shortcode [likecoin] to display Like Rewards Banner in your post.